nocodb/nocodb/README.md

 ```

-3. Chart : With step paits in params :fire::fire:
+3. Chart : With step pairs in params :fire::fire:
 [:arrow_heading_up:](#api-overview)

 This API returns distribution between each step pair